haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/structure_requirements.md

 The PDB format is quite strict, and all characters must be well positionned in the file.

-To make sure your file is correctly formated, you can use the `pdbtools` library (should be already installed in your `haddock3` virtual environement), or read go to [this online resource](https://cupnet.net/pdb-format/) where it is well explained.
+To make sure your file is correctly formated, you can use the `pdbtools` library (should be already installed in your `haddock3` virtual environement), or read [this online resource](https://cupnet.net/pdb-format/) where it is well explained.

-Please refere to the [pdb-tools](/software/haddock3/manual/pdbtools.md) section for more information on how to use it.
+Please refere to the [pdb-tools](./pdbtools.md) section for more information on how to use it.

 ## Number of input molecules